Queen of Heaven: Veneration

-The Catholic faith states, as a dogma, that Mary was assumed into heaven and is with Jesus Christ, her divine son.
-Mary should be called Queen, not only because of her Divine Motherhood of Jesus Christ, but also because God has willed her to have an exceptional role in the work of eternal salvation.
-Catholicism employs the liturgical Latin phrase Ora Pro Nobis, meaning pray for us, and does not teach adherents to worship saints, but rather ask (asking is a form of prayer) those saints to pray for them.
-The encyclical Ad Caeli Reginam maintains that Christ as redeemer is Lord and King.
-The Blessed Virgin is Queen, because of the unique manner in which she assisted in our redemption, by giving of her own substance, by freely offering Him for us, by her singular desire and petition for, and active interest.
-Mary was chosen Mother of Christ so she might help fulfill God's plan in the redemption of humankind; The Catholic Church from the earliest times venerated the Queen of Heaven, according to Pius XII:
+The small and simple young girl of Nazareth became Queen of the world!
+This is one of the marvels that reveal God’s Heart.
+Of course, Mary’s queenship is totally relative to Christ’s kingship.
+He is the Lord whom after the humiliation of death on the Cross the Father exalted above any other creature in Heaven and on earth and under the earth (cf. Phil 2: 9-11).
+Through a design of grace, the Immaculate Mother was fully associated with the mystery of the Son: in his Incarnation; in his earthly life, at first hidden at Nazareth and then manifested in the messianic ministry; in his Passion and death; and finally, in the glory of his Resurrection and Ascension into Heaven ...
+Benedict XVI.

 The Queenship of Mary is commemorated in the last of the Glorious Mysteries of the Holy Rosary—the Coronation of the Virgin as Queen of Heaven and Earth.

 Parishes and private groups often process and crown an image of Mary with flowers.
 This often is referred to as a "May Crowning".
 This rite may be done on solemnities and feasts of the Blessed Virgin Mary, or other festive days, and offers the Church a chance to reflect on Mary’s role in the history of salvation.

 The Virgin has been called "Queen of France" since 1638 when, partly in thanksgiving for a victory over the Huguenots and also in hope of the birth of an heir after years of childless marriage, Louis XIII officially gave her that title.
 Siena, Tuscany, hails the Virgin as Queen of Siena, and annually observes the race and pageant called the "palio" in her honor.

 Mary was declared "Queen of Poland" by king John II Casimir during the Lwów Oath in the 17th century.
 Since then she is believed to save the country miraculously during Deluge, Partitions of Poland, Polish-Soviet War, World War II and the Polish People's Republic.
 The solemnity of Our Lady Queen of Poland is celebrated on 3 May.